abu-hasan98/android-tour-guide/README.md

 - [android-developer-roadmap](https://github.com/skydoves/android-developer-roadmap)

 ## How tour guides is different from roadmaps?
-- 📝 Details
-- 📚 Resources
-- 🕹️ Interactive
+- Curated Content: Only the best resources from leading speakers and conferences.
+- Practical Focus: Learn skills you can immediately apply in your projects.
+- Structured Learning: Follow a clear roadmap to progress from beginner to advanced.
+- Interactive: Includes videos, articles, and hands-on projects.

-## How to use it
+## How to Use This Guide
-- 📅 12-Month Plan
+- 📅 12-Month Plan: Follow the structured roadmap to learn step-by-step.
-- 🎥➡️🖥️ Watch, Then Apply
+- 🎥➡️🖥️ Watch, Then Apply: Watch videos and immediately practice the concepts.
-- ❓💬 Ask
+- ❓💬 Ask Questions: Engage with the community or mentors to clarify doubts.

-## Who can use it?
+- Track Progress: Use the hardness levels (Beginner, Intermediate, Advanced) to measure your growth.

+Who Can Use This Guide?
-- 📱 Android Developers
+- 📱 Android Developers: Deepen your Android expertise.
-- 🍎 iOS Developers
+- 🍎 iOS Developers: Transition to Android or learn cross-platform development.
-- 💙 Flutter Developers
+- 💙 Flutter Developers: Understand native Android for better Flutter integration.
-- 👩‍💻 Developers
+- 👩‍💻 Developers: Learn general programming concepts applicable to Android.

-## Where to use it?
+Where to Use This Guide?
-- Peronal Growth
+- Personal Growth: Advance your career and skills.
-- Team Building
+- Team Building: Train your team with structured resources.
-- Dev Mananager
+- Dev Managers: Use this guide to onboard and upskill developers.

 ## Hardness Level
 - Level 1️⃣: Beginner 1